zhengzangw/awesome-huge-models/README.md

 - Company tags: the related company name.
 Other institudes may also involve in the job.
 - Params: number of parameters of the largest model
 - Training data size, training cost and training petaFLOPs may have some uncertainty.
-- Training cost:
+- Training cost
   - TPUv2 hour: $4.5
   - TPUv3 hour: $8
   - V100 GPU hour: $0.55 (2022)
   - A100 GPU hoor: $1.10 (2022)
-- Architecture:
+- Architecture
-  - If not mentioned, models are built with transformers.
   - En: Encoder-based Language Model
   - De: Decoder-based Language Model
   - En-De=Encoder-Decoder-based Language Model
+  - The above three architectures are powered with transformers.
   - MoE: Mixture of Experts
-- Objective
+- Objective (See explanation in section 6–8 of [this paper](https://arxiv.org/pdf/2203.14101v3.pdf))
   - MLM: Masked Language Modeling
   - LTR: Left-To-Right Language Modeling
   - NSP: Next Sentence Prediction